 Breastfeeding and cuddles with mum and partner are a big comfort to little people out in the big world.

 Responding to your baby keeps their stress levels low and raises levels of the love hormone oxytocin.
-Oxytocin is like fertiliser for the brain, helping your baby reach their full potential and becoming confident and secure as they grow up.
+Oxytocin helps calm your baby and makes them feel secure and loved.
+It's also a fertiliser for the brain, helping your baby's brain to grow.

 Breastfed babies cannot be overfed so you can use breastfeeding to soothe your baby and as a way of spending time together, or having a rest whenever you both want.